EngineOfDarkness/Stalker-Anomaly-Ltx-Loader/README.md

 This Library Collects changes from several 3rd party scriptfiles and applies them once on game start.

+Protip: Use Mod Organizer 2 to install mods - if you use JSGME or Manual Installation, don't complain about the lenghty [Uninstall](#uninstall) process of this Library when it was in use.
+You have been warned.

 **Note this is a Pre-Release Version, so things are subject to change until 1.0.0 is done and as such Semantic Versioning (important for Mod Developers only) does not apply yet - this Library is a proof of concept for now**

 ## Table of Contents